-While new construction and generally operating without issue, the Hanson Technology Center acoustics within the lab spaces and in the main lobby commons have been a strain on instruction delivery.
-Recent study has identified two acoustic mitigation projects which will be addressed in future annual capital projects (categorized as "not critical").
+While newly constructed and generally operating without issue, the Hanson Technology Center acoustics within the lab spaces and in the main lobby commons have been a strain on instruction delivery.
+A recent study has identified two acoustic mitigation projects which will be addressed in future annual capital projects (categorized as "not critical").
 Additionally, humidity control within the building has also been challenging.
 Excessive humidity has caused machine equipment to have increased maintenance due to rust formation.
-A current study is underway to assess control options to mitigate the high humidity levels.
+A study in 2018 identified some immediate changes to improve humidity, but more costly equipment changes were identified as future potential projects.

 Finally, projects are in some cases designed to mitigate risk to our students and staff by providing a safe educational environment.
-Projects falling into this category include adding a safety railing to the plaza, providing upgraded site lighting, installation of traffic calming measures, and providing additional emergency phones in the student/staff parking lots.
+Projects falling into this category include recent projects to add guard railing to the entry plaza, upgrade site lighting, install new security cameras, repair sidewalks, and provide additional emergency phones in the student/staff parking lots.
+Rigging safety repairs at both the Mendel Center Hanson Theatre and Mainstage have been included in recent projects, which in the case of Hanson Theatre has also included donor supported updates of theatre finishes and acoustics.